keybase/ruby-client/README.md

 ### Key Revoke

 Currently, the only acceptable type of revocation is a simple delete, which means you just delete the key from Keybase.
 It's technically not a revocation at all.
-In the near future, you will be able to post revocations to the server, too
+In the near future, you will be able to post revocations to the server, too.

 ```ruby
 me.revoke_key("a140c70404a13370f7...") #=> true